Common Causes of Delays in Hotel Interior Projects

 6. Site Readiness and Coordination Problems

 Even when materials arrive on time, installation can be delayed if the site is not ready.
+Common issues include:

-Incomplete civil or MEP works
+Incomplete civil or MEP works.

-Poor coordination between contractors
+Poor coordination between contractors.

-Limited site access
+Limited site access.

 How to avoid it: Ensure proper coordination between all trades and align delivery schedules with site readiness.